ETS-Android2/Hostel-Guide-Project/README.md

 5. Scroll down to view Recommended Hostels.
 6. View location in google map.
 7. Book a Hostel.
-8. Do Payment (Dummy Payment gateway)
+8. Do Payment (Dummy Payment gateway), Verify OTP
 9. View a hostel from the recommendations.

 # Recommendations logic